- Find talent

-A: No. However, all users on the Field Nation system agree and affirm that they do have general liability coverage of at least U.S.$1M and the workers compensation coverage required to perform business in their service area (see the Field Nation Work Order Terms and Conditions).
+A: No. However, all users on the Field Nation system agree and affirm that they do have general liability coverage of at least U.S.$1M and the OAI coverage required to perform business in their service area (see the Field Nation Work Order Terms and Conditions).
 The partnership with Hanover is designed to provide a competitive insurance opportunity for you to investigate and secure the best coverage for your business.

 Q: Is insurance I obtain from Hanover only for work I do through Field Nation?

 A: No, this insurance is your own independent business policy and covers you per the policies you obtain regardless of where you execute the work.

 Q: How do I get more information on these products?

 A: Please contact your business insurance agent and/or Hanover.
 Field Nation does not endorse Hanover.
 For further questions regarding the Hanover offering, please contact Hanover directly.
 You can find more information about the Hanover offering here, or sign-up for Hanover insurance.

 Q: How do I file an insurance claim?